A scar is a mark left on the skin after a wound or injury has healed.

 - skin camouflage (make-up)

-In many cases, a combination of treatments can be used.
+A combination of treatments can often be used.

 Emotional effects of scarring

 Scarring can affect you both physically and psychologically.